What did you work on in 2018?

 The US or Europe?

 Europe will likely be the hub of innovation for the next several years.
-The US with political instability and leadership lacking a moral compass is likely to see more “profit” oriented growth in some sectors, but unclear collective “vision” for broadly expanding the potential of Digital Health.
+On the other hand, with political instability and leadership lacking a moral compass, the US is likely to see more “profit” oriented growth in some sectors but unclear collective “vision” for broadly expanding the potential of Digital Health.

-I believe wearable technologies will prove to be very important to healthcare because they operate on the “front line” and they are well suited to capture bio-metric body-centered data perpetually in real-time.
-With the addition of embedded AI, wearables will prove to be highly cost-effective and highly functional diagnostic and therapeutic systems.
+I believe wearable technologies will prove very crucial to healthcare because they operate on the “front line” and are well suited to capture bio-metric body-centered data perpetually in real-time.
+Furthermore, with embedded AI, wearables will prove to be highly cost-effective and highly functional diagnostic and therapeutic systems.
 “Healthcare that you wear… 24/7.”

 What are you focused on in 2019?